 🪷 ᜃᜇᜒ / 林嘉蓮

-Carielyn Tunion-Lam (she/they) is an artist, writer, videopoet, and cultural worker with a background in screen and media arts.
+Carielyn Tunion-Lam (she/they) is a writer, videopoet, artist and cultural worker with a background in screen and media arts.
+She has also worked in the community sector supporting migrant and refugee women; and has experience in creative approaches for grassroots community organising.

-Videopoetry and writing are central to her creative expression—places where she can create, recreate, destroy, reconfigure and regenerate; where she can write and rewrite herself and the stories for which she’s a conduit.
-Carielyn is interested in yearning, radical nostalgia/softness, and the Tropical Gothic from a critical ‘Filipino’ and Hong Kong diaspora perspective.
+Carielyn’s practice is central to her self-expression—places where she can create, recreate, destroy and regenerate; where she can write and rewrite herself and the stories for which she’s a conduit.

 Her work has been supported by CuriousWorks, Sydney Opera House, Mascara Literary Review, kindling & sage, Emerging Writers Festival, SBS Filipino, Creature Magazine and KAP Magazine.
 She is currently doing postgraduate study in literature at WSU.